epe105/jboss-workshops/www/jdv/01-module.md

 ![Guacamole Login]({{ "/images/guac_login.png" | prepend: site.baseurl }})

-:information_source: Both should are provided to you by your instructor.
+:information_source: Both should have been provided to you by your instructor.

 After logging in, you should see two groups, `term` and `vnc`.